rabadzhiyski/rabadzhiyski/README.md

-- 👋 Hi, I’m Plamen Rabadzhiyski
+- 👋 Hi, I’m Plamen Rabadzhiyski.
-- 👀 I’m interested in data science and project management
+- 👀 I’m interested in data science and project management.
-- 🌱 I’m currently learning machine learning with python
+- 🌱 I’m currently learning machine learning with python.
 - 💞️ I’m looking to collaborate on big data projects.
 - 📫 How to reach me: plamen@pmtonomy.com